edgedb/easy-edgedb/chapter3/index.md

 };
 ```

 You might have noticed that `important_places` is still an `array<str>` and would probably be better as a `multi` link.
-That's true, and later on in the book we will learn how to change a property into a link while retaining your existing data.
+That's true, and much later on in the book (in Chapter 16, to be precise) we will learn how to change a property into a link while retaining your existing data.

 ## Capturing a select expression